 Fire brigade thread inlet

 For systems installed or modified post-2008, fire brigade booster inlets should comprise an NEN 3374 ‘permanent pressure coupling’ (i.e. forged Storz hose connection with BSP thread).
-The Storz hose connection may have either a male or female thread.
+The Storz hose connection may have either a female thread (1st image) or male thread (2nd image).

 BSP Storz booster inlet